 Description of Learning Activities:

-1) Weekly classes: Each week will focus on a specific organ system, divided as follows— Musculoskeletal, Cardiovascular, Pulmonary, Gastrointestinal, Endocrine, Genitourinary/Obstetrics, Ear/Nose/Throat, Neurologic, Psychiatric, and Pediatrics.
+1) Lectures: Each lecture will focus on a specific organ system, divided as follows – Musculoskeletal, Cardiovascular, Pulmonary, Gastrointestinal, Endocrine, Genitourinary/Obstetrics, Ear/Nose/Throat, Neurologic, Psychiatric, and Pediatrics.
 Each session will begin with a review of pertaining anatomy, history-taking of common related chief complaints, and relevant physical examination.
 We will then learn common medications, diagnostic studies, and care instructions in Spanish to facilitate patient education and informed consent.
 Learning methods during class-time will include brief lectures, large-group discussions of related cultural topics, small-group practice exercises, role-play activities, and simulated patient encounters.

-- Cultural study: Students will break up into pairs and choose amongst a list of culturally relevant health topics and research and create two 5 minute patient education presentations (in Spanish) on that topic (e.g., healthy diet, pediatric safety topics, diabetes, hypertension, asthma care, depression, etc) and also educate their peers on the culturally relevant health issues related to the chosen topic.
+- Cultural study: Students will break up into pairs and choose amongst a list of culturally relevant health topics in order to research and create brief patient education presentations (in Spanish) on that topic (e.g., healthy diet, pediatric safety topics, diabetes, hypertension, asthma care, depression, etc) and also educate their peers on the culturally relevant health issues related to the chosen topic.

 Spanish and the Medical Interview: A Textbook for Clinically Relevant Medical Spanish, 2nd Edition.
 By Pilar Ortega, MD.
 Published by Elsevier, Saunders, 2015.
 Additional resources for optional workbook and grammar review books will be provided.
 Handouts will be provided as supplemental material as needed throughout the course.

 The Standardized Patient (SP) encounters, as described above will be the most formalized portion of the student evaluations.
 Specifically, these encounters which will be directly observed by the faculty instructor, will aim to identify areas for improvement in Spanish skills (expressive communication, receptive communication, and language skills) and to improve the student’s self-assessment skills.
-A mid-course encounter around week 5 and an end-course encounter around week 10 will be completed by each student at the Clinical Performance Center with a Spanish-speaking SP.
+A mid-course encounter and an end-course encounter will be completed by each student at the Clinical Performance Center with a Spanish-speaking SP.
 Students will receive written and verbal feedback at the points of the mid-course and end-course evaluation.

 Minimum/maximum students accepted: Min-5; Max-20